 - How will the setting prepare and support my child/young person to join the next stage of education and life?

-- On entry to Nursery staff organise home visits, for the child to meet the teacher in their familiar environment.
+- On entry to Nursery staff organise home visits (where possible), for the child to meet the teacher in their familiar environment.
 Stay and play sessions are offered during Summer Term before you child begins in the Nursery.
-In September there is a transition period where children build up their attendance to full time.
-Individual arrangements are made for children who may find coming to school tricky.
+Children will begin school in September with a suitable transition period.
+Individual plans will be made for children who find coming to school tricky.

-- Transition is individually considered and carefully planned for each child throughout the school for transition to the next class or Key Stage - parents are invited to annual transition meetings to find out information regarding their child's next step.
+- Transition is individually considered and carefully planned for each child throughout the school for transition to the next class or Key Stage - parents are invited to annual transition meetings to find out information regarding their child's next step, transition meetings have also been conducted virtually more recently

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?